techie-25/Amazon_clone/README.md

-# Amazon_clone
+# calcuator
-it's based on html&css project.
+it's based on html&css and javacript project.